Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Formulation

 \subsection{Applying the parallel assumption}

 We consider a vertical section of width $2 H^*$ of an otherwise infinite suspension with no boundary, where a streamer (gyrotactic plume) may arise due to the instability of \cite{Koch1989} \citep{Pedley1990}.
-We assume homogeneity in the $y$ and $z$ direction and a parallel vertical flow $\mathbf{u} = u(x)\mathbf{\hat{z}}$ in the periodic domain $x \in [-1 ,1]$.
+As shown in figure \ref{fig:setup}$b$, we assume the flow is always vertical (along the direction of gravity) and that there is homogeneity in the spanwise ($y$) and streamwise ($z$) direction, while periodicity is assumed in the horizontal $x$-direction.
+In other words, we assume $\mathbf{u} = u(x,t) \mathbf{\hat{z}}$, where the flow $u(x,t)$ only varies in the periodic domain $x \in [-1 ,1]$ and in time $t$.
 Since $x$ is periodic, we further constrain $u(x,t)$ and normalise $n(x,t)$ such that

 The Neumann condition implies that there is no driving pressure in $z$.
 Hence, (\ref{eq:NS_dim}) becomes

 Meanwhile, the non-dimensionalised (\ref{eq:smol_dim}) is reduced to

 can be split into a spatially-inhomogeneous operation $S(x)\mathcal{L}_{S} \Psi$ that scales with the local shear rate $S(x,t)= \partial_x u(x,t)$, and the spatially-homogeneous operation $\mathcal{L}_{H} \Psi$.
 Equations (\ref{eq:smol-parallel}) are written in such a way that applying (\ref{eq:smol-parallel}) to a type of particles is now a matter of substituting the slip velocity $K$ in $x$ and the $\pvec$-space operators $\mathcal{L}_{S}$ and $\mathcal{L}_{H}$ with the corresponding particle properties.
 For the sinking spheroid suspension,